Azure/azure-powershell/src/Network/docs/latest-2019-04-30/Get-AzExpressRouteCrossConnection.md

 ```

 ### -ResourceGroupName
-The name of the resource group.
+The name of the resource group (peering location of the circuit).

 ```yaml
 Type: System.String